daderidd/daderidd.github.io/_pages/about.md

 but I have just enough expertise in computer science and data science to make trouble.
 My research and interests are all grounded in the idea that most things, from proteins in a cell to human beings in a community, are connected.
-This perspective motivates my belief of the benefits of big picture/holistic approaches that recognize that the whole is greater than the sum of its parts.
+This perspective motivates my conviction that holistic, big picture approaches are beneficial, acknowledging that the whole is indeed greater than the sum of its parts.